polferrando98/Particle-system/README.md

 }
 ```

-Finally it is the Container that will update and draw the Particle and it's Emitter:
+Finally, it is the Container that will update and draw the Particle and it's Emitter:

 ```c++
 void mdParticleSystem::updateParticles()